-For instructions on how to use dplace with MPI, see the dplace(1) man page.
+For instructions on how to use dplace with MPI, see the dplace(1) man page and the Linux Application Tuning Guide.

 Tuning MPI/OpenMP Hybrid Codes

 A hybrid MPI/OpenMP application is one in which each MPI process itself is a parallel threaded program.
 These programs often exploit the OpenMP parallelism at the loop level while also implementing a higher level parallel algorithm using MPI.